-Desperately in need of a last minute gochujang substitute?
-Here are the best four backups to get you out of trouble.
+Desperately in need of a last-minute gochujang substitute?
+These best five backups will get you out of trouble.

-While there are so many things I love about Korean food, there is always one ingredient in particular that i love: Gochujang.
+While there are so many things I love about Korean food, there is one ingredient in particular that I love: Gochujang.

-And while at its core it is comprised of fairly simple ingredients (red peppers, salt, malt powder), the process in putting it together can make it difficult to obtain.
+It is a sweet, spicy, and salty mix.
+All rolled into one thick, delicious sauce.
+While at its core, the best gochujang is comprised of reasonably simple ingredients – red peppers, salt, malt powder – the process of putting it together can make it challenging to obtain.

 So what do you do if a recipe calls for it and you don’t have any at hand?

-Unfortunately, it is near impossible to replicate gochujang’s unique flavor.
-The authentic versions of this recipe ferment for months, which gives it its truly unique sharp and sweet taste.
+Unfortunately, it is nearly impossible to replicate gochujang’s unique flavor.
+The authentic versions of this recipe ferment for months, which gives it a genuinely unique sharp and sweet taste.

-However when in need there are some adequate flavors that, while not quite a like-for-like replacement, they do offer something different that will still contribute greatly to your recipe.
+However, when in need, there are some adequate flavors that, while not entirely a like-for-like replacement, do offer something different that will still contribute significantly to your recipe.

 When you don’t have months to spare to ferment your chili paste, using miso paste can be a great shortcut to replicate some of those flavors.